Who should run KL? Study into local polls stirs fears over demographics

 AI generated

 KUALA LUMPUR – In most democracies, choosing the mayor of a capital city is routine.
-But in Malaysia, reintroducing local elections
+But in Malaysia, reintroducing local elections is so politically charged that touching it risks a racial backlash.

-A new government-commissioned feasibility study into electing Kuala Lumpur’s mayor has revived a long-running debate over who should control the country’s political and economic nerve centre: the federal government, or the city’s two million residents.
+A new government-commissioned feasibility study into electing Kuala Lumpur’s mayor has revived a long-running debate over who should control the country’s political and economic nerve centre: the federal government or the city’s two million residents.

 “Introducing a mayoral election in this situation could lead to voting based on racial sentiment, where the larger group dominates the smaller one,” Mr Mohd Zai Mustafa, chairman of hardline Malay-Muslim coalition Gerakan Pembela Ummah, told The Straits Times.

-Mr Zai also argued that KL’s administration requires close coordination with the federal government, as it houses foreign embassies, the national palace, and key federal agencies.
+Mr Zai also argued that KL’s administration requires close coordination with the federal government as it houses foreign embassies, the national palace and key federal agencies.
 An elected mayor, he argued, could complicate policy alignment and development planning.

 Federal Territories Minister Hannah Yeoh previously said the study, conducted by the International Islamic University of Malaysia (IIUM), is merely examining the legal and practical implications of introducing a mayoral election.